Slaughterhouse block

 A republic is born

-Instead of becoming part of Germany, they were subject to the unloved Wallschen.
-Italian troops occupied Innsbruck for almost two years after the end of the war.
-At the peace negotiations in Paris, the Brenner Pass was declared the new border.
-The historic Tyrol was divided in two.
-The military was stationed at the Brenner Pass to secure a border that had never existed before and was perceived as unnatural and unjust.
-In 1924, the Innsbruck municipal council decided to name squares and streets around the main railway station after South Tyrolean towns.
-Bozner Platz, Brixnerstrasse and Salurnerstrasse still bear their names today.
+Instead of becoming a part of Germany, Tyrol was occupied by the hated Wallsche (Italian forces).
+For nearly two years after the end of the war, Italian troops occupied Innsbruck.
+Following the complex and lengthy peace negotiations in Paris, it finally became a certainty: on October 10, 1920, the formal annexation of South Tyrol took place.
+At the Brenner Pass, the barrier gate went down.
+On the North Tyrolean side, only a few administrative and customs buildings were erected, but in the southern part of the village, large barracks shot out of the ground to secure the new border militarily.
+Historical Tyrol was split in two.
+In Innsbruck and many other Tyrolean municipalities, pompous mourning ceremonies were organized annually on this date for years.
+In 1924, the Innsbruck city council decided to name squares and streets around the main railway station after South Tyrolean cities.
+Bozner Platz as well as Brixner Straße and Salurner Straße still bear their names today.
 Many people on both sides of the Brenner felt betrayed.
-Although the war was far from won, they did not see themselves as losers to Italy.
-Hatred of Italians reached its peak in the interwar period, even if the occupying troops were emphatically lenient.
-A passage from the short story collection "The front above the peaks" by the National Socialist author Karl Springenschmid from the 1930s reflects the general mood:
+Although they had by no means won the war, they did not see themselves as losers to Italy.
+Hatred toward Italians reached its peak in the interwar period, even though the occupying forces acted with pronounced mildness.
+A passage from the 1930s short story collection "The Front Above the Peaks" (Die Front über den Gipfeln) by Karl Springenschmid reflects the general mood:

 "The young girl says, 'Becoming Italian would be the worst thing.